-- Subject has known hypersensitivity to any of the components of the medicinal product - Subject has participated in an interventional clinical study involving a medicinal product or device within 30 days prior to enrollment, or is scheduled to participate in an interventional clinical study involving a medicinal product or device during the course of this study. - Subject is a family member or employee of the investigator. - Subject is pregnant or breastfeeding at the time of enrollment.
+- Subject has known hypersensitivity to any of the components of the medicinal product - Subject has participated in an interventional clinical study involving a medicinal product or device within 30 days prior to enrollment, or is scheduled to participate in an interventional clinical study involving a medicinal product or device during the course of this study. - Subject is a family member or employee of the investigator.

-Variables: Antibodies against rHuPH20 (rHuPH20-reactive binding and neutralizing antibodies), laboratory assessments such as hematology, clinical chemistry, urinalysis, seroconversion to HBV, HCV and HIV, total IgG, pregnancy (if applicable), further safety data (e.g., AEs and SAEs), treatment regimen/product administration details, and health related quality of life and health resource use.
+Variables: Anti-rHuPH20 antibodies (rHuPH20 binding antibodies, in addition neutralizing antibodies in samples with a titer ≥160, laboratory assessments such as hematology, clinical chemistry, urinalysis, seroconversion to HBV, HCV and HIV, total IgG, pregnancy (if applicable), further safety data (e.g., AEs and SAEs), treatment regimen, product administration details, and health related quality of life and health resource use.